 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.Romans 8:10

-Holy Spirit gives you a new heart, and you are born again.
-You are now a new creation with the righteousness of God being your true nature.
-You have eternal life.
+Holy Spirit gives us a new heart, and we are born again.
+We are now a new creation, with the righteousness of God being our true nature.
+We have eternal life.

 Jesus had to do what was right by being water baptised to receive the Holy Spirit baptism.
 It is the same for us.
 The righteousness of God allows us to receive Holy Spirit baptism.